open-telemetry/opentelemetry.io/content/en/blog/2024/hardening-the-collector-one.md

 gate so you can work on addressing this at your own pace.
 This feature gate will be marked as stable in a future Collector release, so we recommend addressing this as soon as possible.

+## What's next?

+As we work on adopting the best practices recommended by the security audit, we will be publishing more blog posts to keep the community informed.
+This will include hardening the Collector binaries on macOS and further  the default behavior of Collector servers.
+Stay tuned!

 [helm-chart]:
   https://github.com/open-telemetry/opentelemetry-helm-charts?tab=readme-ov-file#opentelemetry-collector